hsu-isaac/hsu-isaac/README.md

 ## Hello World 👋🌎

 Hello!
 My name is Isaac Hsu and I am a software engineer!
 I had my first exposure to coding relatively recently and have since fallen in love after attending a Web Development Bootcamp called LearningFuze.
-My professional background is as a Backend Software Engineer for Aspiration.
+I previously worked for a fintech startup called Aspiration as a Backend Software ENgineer and currently work as a Full Stack Software Engineer for EKN Engineering.

 I hope to be able to create new, useful, and progressively better web applications here!